obastemur/iotz/README.md

     iotz arduino --install-boards AZ3166:stm32f4
 ```

-### extensions and how things work

-How to develop an `iotz` extension and some other details are given [here](extensions/README.md)

 ### iotz.json file

-Although introducing a yet another project file is not desirable, it helps to do things
+Introducing a yet another project file is not desirable.
+Yet, a basic configuration
-easier for some folks and might help to create a better centralized experience.
+is needed to keep toolchain user from repeating entries.

 A basic `iotz.json` file for mxchip AZ3166
 ```